John Meade

 Body

-The tunes John plays connect him to his family’s past and to much a larger music tradition in Africa.
-It also provides solace to the work he does as a clinical social worker, and he feels it has a healing element in it.
-John has a few banjo students who have sought him out and he enjoys teaching in a traditional way, by ear, with no written music.
+The tunes John played connected him to his family’s past and to much a larger music tradition in Africa.
+It also provided solace to the work he does as a clinical social worker, and he felt it had a healing element in it.
+John had a few banjo students who sought him out and he enjoyed teaching in a traditional way, by ear, with no written music.

 Awards/Honors